tandronescu/tandronescu.github.io/_posts/2019-05-03-Communication-Base-Station.md

 ## Electrical

 The final element of the project was to power the worm-gear system using a DC gear motor.
-Furthermore, the gear motor was controlled by an Arduino coupled with an H-Bridge intergrated circuit to be able to send specific commands to the motor based on the instructions being delivered from the tracking algorithm.
+Furthermore, the gear motor was controlled by an Arduino coupled with an H-Bridge integrated circuit to be able to send specific commands to the motor based on the instructions being delivered from the tracking algorithm.
 The Arduino also had to communicate with a Raspberry Pi running a ROS Node which was done through a serial connection.
 Lastly, the entire system had to be powered which was done through a 12V lithium polymer battery.